AVSystem/developer-zone/docs/Demo_Projects/Implementing_LwM2M_objects_on_RaspberryPi.md

 Svetovid is a LwM2M client that gives you tools to implement selected LwM2M objects for [RaspberryPi-based](https://www.raspberrypi.org/) IoT devices using Python programming language.
 Svetovid is based on a state-of-the-art Anjay LwM2M client developed by AVSystem.
 It features the FSDM (File System Data Model) in which LwM2M objects are mapped to folders that follow a particular schema, and executables behave as expected by the LwM2M client that loads and manages them.

 This tutorial will show you how to implement a temperature LwM2M object on your device and a push button using Svetovid.
-This will enable live readings of their resources (temperature, push button state and counter) in Coiote DM.
+This will enable live readings of their resources (temperature, push button state and counter) in {{ short_name }}.

 ## Prerequisites